-- Continue to implement the Universal Design Ordinance for new construction or modification of City-subsidized housing. - Partner with and encourage local and state non-profits to seek funding for development of new farmworker housing projects.
+- Continue to implement the Universal Design Ordinance for new construction or modification of City-subsidized housing. - The City will support and work actively to identify the housing needs of farmworkers in Fresno and will cooperate with public and private agencies to seek funding to identify and implement strategies leading to the provision of housing for farmworkers.. - Seek and apply to funding sources and partner with local and statewide organizations to facilitate the construction of units for extremely low-, very low-, and low-income income seniors (typically age 65 years and over; may vary by funding source or program). - Use funding programs such as the Emergency Shelter Grant (ESG) and Housing Opportunities for Persons with HIV/AIDS (HOPWA) to provide financial support to organizations that provide counseling, information, education, support, housing services/referrals, and/or legal advice to extremely low-income households, to mitigate risk of displacement and support housing stability for extremely low-income households, persons with disabilities, farmworkers, and persons experiencing homelessness. - Support needed social services and review applications annually. - Continue to utilize available funds and/or seek funding to support the Fresno-Madera Continuum of Care, a local collaborative of homeless service providers, to construct transitional and supportive housing units. - Provide technical assistance to developers with proposed Single Room Occupancy (SRO) facilities, transitional and supportive housing, and other special housing types to create units during the planning period.

-- Seek and apply to funding sources and partner with local and statewide organizations to facilitate the construction of units for extremely low-, very low-, and low-income income seniors (typically age 65 years and over; may vary by funding source or program). - Use funding programs such as the Emergency Shelter Grant (ESG) and Housing Opportunities for Persons with HIV/AIDS (HOPWA) to provide financial support to organizations that provide counseling, information, education, support, housing services/referrals, and/or legal advice to extremely low-income households, to mitigate risk of displacement and support housing stability for extremely low-income households, persons with disabilities, farmworkers, and persons experiencing homelessness. - Support needed social services and review applications annually. - Continue to utilize available funds and/or seek funding to support the Fresno-Madera Continuum of Care, a local collaborative of homeless service providers, to construct transitional and supportive housing units. - Provide technical assistance to developers with proposed Single Room Occupancy (SRO) facilities, transitional and supportive housing, and other special housing types to create units during the planning period. - Provide incentives to builders to provide housing with multiple bedrooms affordable to lower- and moderate-income households to meet the needs of female-headed, single-parent, and large-family households of all income levels (possible incentives will include reduced setbacks, reduced parking requirements, and technical assistance with applications for funding). - Encourage the provision of affordable housing for young adults, particularly former foster youth and young mothers, through planning consultations, streamlined permit processing, and funding assistance.
+- Provide incentives to builders to provide housing with multiple bedrooms affordable to lower- and moderate-income households to meet the needs of female-headed, single-parent, and large-family households of all income levels (possible incentives will include reduced setbacks, reduced parking requirements, and technical assistance with applications for funding). - Encourage the provisions of affordable housing for young adults, particularly former foster youth and young mothers, through planning consultations, streamlined permit processing, and funding assistance. - The Mayor's Office of Community Affairs will assist in engaging all residents of the community including youth, Black, Indigenous, People of Color (BIPOC), Latino, Asian/Pacific Islander, Indian, and LGBTQ on their housing needs.
 [Source: 2015-2023 Housing Element, Program 7; modified]

-Responsibility Planning & Development Department Funding Source HUD Funds (ESG), Other Grants Timeframe/ Ongoing; as projects are processed by the Planning Division.
+Responsibility Planning & Development Department, Mayor's Office of Community Affairs Funding Source HUD Funds (ESG), Other Grants Timeframe/ Ongoing; as projects are processed by the Planning Division.
 By December 2024, conduct outreach to organizations that support extremely low-income residents to understand funding needs, and review and prioritize local funding at least twice in the planning period, and support expediting applications on an ongoing basis.
 Objective Facilitate development of special needs housing, including 1,200 units for extremely low-income households.

-Program 24 - Development Code Amendments for Compliance with State Law
+Program 25 - Development Code Amendments for Compliance with State Law and to Reduce Barriers to Housing Development